hyahatiph-labs/mass/README.md

 ## BTC -> XMR API

+1. Generate a quote at GET `http://localhost:6789/quote/xmr`
+2. Pay the (hold) `invoice` from response.
+Fund the consensus wallet by sending quote id and output from make_multisig_info
+3. Send export_multisig_info and quote id to initialize the swap
+4. Use the `quoteId` (aka preimage hash) and preimage to complete swap execution

 samples at `./api.http`

 health check at GET `http://localhost:6789/health`

 source code integrity hashes at GET `http://localhost:6789/integrity`

+obtain rate and bypass quote at GET `http://localhost:6789/rate`

 integrity response: